Charles Lennox, 2nd Duke of Richmond: 2nd Duke of Richmond's XI

 In 1731, Richmond was involved in one of the most controversial matches recorded in the early history of cricket.
-On 16 August, his Sussex team played a Middlesex XI backed by one Thomas Chambers at an unspecified venue in Chichester.
-Chambers' team won this match, which had a prize of 100 guineas, and a return was arranged to take place at Richmond Green on 23 August.
-The return match was played for 200 guineas and it is notable as the earliest match of which the team scores are known: Richmond's XI 79, Chambers' XI 119; Richmond's XI 72, Chambers' XI 23–5 (approx.).
+On 16 August, Sussex played Middlesex, who were backed by Thomas Chambers, at an unspecified venue in Chichester.
+Middlesex won this match, which had a prize of 100 guineas, and a return was arranged to take place at Richmond Green on 23 August.
+The return match was played for 200 guineas, and it is notable as the earliest match of which the team scores are known: Richmond's XI 79, Chambers' XI 119; Richmond's XI 72, Chambers' XI 23–5 (approx.).
 The game ended promptly at a pre-agreed time although Chambers' XI with "four or five more to have come in" and needing "about 8 to 10 notches" clearly had the upper hand.
-The result caused a fracas among the crowd at Richmond Green, who were incensed by the prompt finish because the Duke of Richmond had arrived late and delayed the start of the game.
-The riot resulted in some of the Sussex players "having the shirts torn off their backs" and it was said "a law suit would commence about the play" In a note about another match involving Chambers' XI in September, G. B. Buckley has recorded that Richmond may have conceded the result to Chambers, presumably to stop the threat of litigation.
+The result caused a fracas among the crowd on Richmond Green.
+They were incensed by the prompt finish because the Duke of Richmond had arrived late, and had delayed the start of the game.
+The riot resulted in some of the Sussex players "having the shirts torn off their backs", and it was said "a law suit would commence about the play".
+In a note about another match involving Chambers' XI in September, G. B. Buckley recorded that Richmond may have conceded the result to Chambers, presumably to stop the threat of litigation.

 Richmond is not mentioned in cricket sources again for ten years.
-He may have stepped aside after the 1731 fracas but it is more likely that he terminated his Duke of Richmond's XI after he broke his leg in 1733 and could no longer play himself Instead, he channelled his enthusiasm for cricket through a team from the small village of Slindon, which bordered on his Goodwood estate.
+He may have stepped aside after the 1731 fracas, but it is more likely that he terminated the Duke of Richmond's XI after he broke his leg in 1733, and could no longer play himself.
+Instead, he channelled his enthusiasm for cricket through a team from the small village of Slindon, which bordered on his Goodwood estate.